smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 Convert high-dimensional data to low-dimentional data.

-1. Removal of uninformative features based on experience.
+1.Removal of uninformative features based on experience.
-2. Removal of uninformative features based on computational method. ex) PCA
+2.Removal of uninformative features based on computational method. ex) PCA

 #### 1-1.
 Principal Component Analysis (PCA)
 Define y_k that is orthogonal with y_(k-1).
 Select n of y_k that have largest variance.